The Garden Grazer

 Home » Recipes » Main Dish

-Vegan vegetable lo mein on a plate with chopsticks
+Vegan vegetable lo mein on a white serving plate with baked tofu and chopsticks

-This satisfying Vegetable Lo Mein is so quick and easy to prepare!
-It's a great classic takeout dish, but made healthier right at home.
+This satisfying Vegetable Lo Mein is quick and easy to prepare!
+It's like the classic takeout dish, but made healthier right at home.

 Ingredients for Vegetable Lo Mein

-For this recipe you will toss together in a wok or large pan:
+For this recipe, you'll toss together in a wok or large skillet:

-• Mushrooms: I use cremini, but white button, shiitake mushrooms, portobello, or other varieties work well.
+• Mushrooms: Most often I use cremini or white button, but shiitake mushrooms, Portobello, or other varieties work well.
+Or omit these if you're not a fan and add more cabbage or other veggies instead.

 • Fresh garlic cloves